 - Google My Business and Yelp accounts with your physical address, phone number, email address, and pictures of the location

-- Your listing on cannabis directories (Cannabis Stack, Leafly, Ganjapreneur, Weedmaps, Pot Guide etc.)
+- Your listing on cannabis directories (Leafly, Ganjapreneur, Weedmaps, Pot Guide etc.)

 - Social media pages (Facebook, Instagram, Twitter).